kkholodilin/Test_HE/02-Urban.md

 </div>
 Source: @Mayor_London_2015, p.
 13.

 As seen, the highest proportions (above 40\%) are attained in the central wards, while toward the periphery of the city the share of tenants declines.
 An inverse picture is obtained, when the proportion of homeowners is depicted.
+A similar spatial pattern can be observed also for Rome [@Immobili_Italia_2019, p.
+28].

 ## Density gradient {#sec:Gradient}